luoru12/repot/readme.txt

-Git id a version control system. git id free software.
+Git is a distributed version cintrol system.
+Git is free software.